George Anthony: Casey Anthony’s Father Reacts To Her Interview With AP

 As far as being considered “the most hated mother in America,” a name given to her by Nancy Grace, Casey said she doesn’t care what anyone has to say about her.

 “I don’t give a s— about what anyone thinks about me, I never will,” she said.
-“I’m OK with myself, I sleep pretty good at night.”

 Not long after her interview surfaced, Casey’s parents, George and Cindy Anthony, released a statement, via their attorney, according to People Magazine.